Vabasou/BlockChainTask1/README.md

 ### Test to see collisions

-To test collisions, were created 100000 pairs, which contained random symbols:
+To test collisions, 100000 pairs were created, which contained random symbols:
 - 25000 pairs had 10 symbols
 - 25000 pairs had 100 symbols
 - 25000 pairs had 500 symbols